mcollina/async-cache-dedupe/README.md

 Options:

-* `ttl`: the maximum time a cache entry can live, default `0`; if `0`, an element is removed from the cache as soon as as the promise resolves.
+* `ttl`: the maximum time a cache entry can live, default `0`; if `0`, an element is removed from the cache as soon as the promise resolves.
-* `onDedupe`: a function that is called every time there is a defined function is deduped.
+* `onDedupe`: a function that is called every time it is defined is deduped.
 * `onHit`: a function that is called every time there is a hit in the cache.
 * `onMiss`: a function that is called every time the result is not in the cache.
 * `storage`: the storage options; default is `{ type: "memory" }`